Your Ad Here

 Map: Fr 42 A 2, Ho 1 K 4 Topographic Maps

 The granite stringers here on a Mt.
 Airy Loop culvert are a puzzle.
-Records say as the B&O built west, when it reached Sykesville it gave up on the idea of using the heavy stones, and switched to wooden stringers.
-Sykesville is 10 miles east of here, and on the other side of the ridge.
-We're left to speculate how the stringers found their way to the Loop: one possibility is that they were used to test how much weight the primitive "tea kettles on wheels" could haul up over Parrs Ridge.
+Sykesville is 10 miles east of here, and on the other side of Parrs Ridge.
+We're left to speculate how the stringers found their way to the Loop: one possibility is that they were used to test how much weight the primitive "tea kettles on wheels" could haul up over the ridge.

 Westernmost